Manoe-K/MaRQ/README.md

 # MappingQueryFinder

-This project is an approach to generate federated queries from RDF mappings.program2.py
+This project is an approach to generate federated queries from RDF mappings.

 ## Installation

 We assume that `Python3` and `pip` is installed

+Download IDE for python

+this project was created with
-Created with `Pycharm`
+`Pycharm`

 Installation in a virtualenv is strongly recommended